opencv/opencv/doc/tutorials/features2d/table_of_content_features2d/table_of_content_features2d.rst

                         *Author:* |Author_AnaH|

-                        In this tutorial, you will use *features2d* to detect interest points.
+                        In this tutorial, you will use the FLANN library to make a fast matching.

   ===================== ==============================================